She Never Slept (and neither do they)

 Columnist/Reporter/Monthly Movie Tweet-a-thon Co-host

 Sarah has even worked in film and television.
 She was Second Assistant Director for a zombie feature film called “Flesh Of My Flesh“.
 Later, she worked as the Associate Producer of the local public access program “Northwest Artist Spotlight”, and has contributed her talents to a smattering of short films.
 For several years she collaborated with Lurker Films, coordinating the “H.P.
 Lovecraft Film Festival” and “Zompire: The Undead Film Festival“.
-Now she is here to bring you the latest in Science-Fiction, Strange Tales and Horror and has an exciting new project – Double Feature Press! as if that wasn’t enough, Sarah added more to her plate and joined the committee at a non-profit organization called the Inkwell Awards, as “Techno Queen”.
+Now she is here to bring you the latest news and reviews in the Science-Fiction, Strange Tales and Horror genres here at SNS.
+She also has an exciting new project – Double Feature Press!
+And as if that wasn’t enough, while she spent some time in North Carolina, Sarah added more to her plate and joined the staff of ConCarolinas as Film Festival Director.
 With all of that on her plate, it is no wonder she never sleeps!

 Her taste in general has a wide range but things that give her the shivers are always her favorite.
 In the last 8 years or so, Heather has discovered comic books and the rest of the world opened up to her.